Before I Wake (2016 film): Production

 Filming commenced on November 11, 2013, in Fairhope, Alabama.
 On December 12, 2013, the crew filmed scenes at Barton Academy.
 Filming completed on December 16, 2013.

+Music

-The music was composed by Danny Elfman and The Newton Brothers.
+The music was composed by Danny Elfman and the Newton Brothers.

 Release

 On April 4, 2014, Relativity Media acquired the US distribution rights to the film.
-The release was originally scheduled for May 8, 2015, but was pushed back to September 25, 2015 and later pulled from the schedule due to the company's filing for bankruptcy.
+The release was originally scheduled for May 8, 2015, but was pushed back to September 25, 2015, and later pulled from the schedule due to the company's filing for bankruptcy.
 Despite this, the film managed to get a theatrical release in some international territories as early as April 2016.
 The U.S. release was rescheduled to September 9, 2016, but was again pulled from the schedule.

-In June 2016, it was announced that the film would screen at the Fantasia International Film Festival in July.
-The film had its North American premiere there on July 31, 2016, while still being distributed by Relativity Media.
-Excluding the United States, Netflix released the movie worldwide on April 28, 2017 and also on Blu-ray and DVD in Canada.
+In June 2016, it was announced that the film would have its North American premiere at the Fantasia International Film Festival on July 31, 2016, while still being distributed by Relativity Media.
+Excluding the United States, Netflix released the movie worldwide on April 28, 2017, and also on Blu-ray and DVD in Canada.
 Mike Flanagan encouraged U.S. audiences to buy the film on physical media from Canada.
-In December 2017, it was revealed that Netflix had obtained the United States rights to the film from Relativity Media, thus owning worldwide rights.
-Netflix released the film in the U.S. on January 5, 2018.
+In December 2017, it was revealed that Netflix had obtained the U.S. rights to the film from Relativity Media, thus owning worldwide rights.
+Netflix released the film in the United States on January 5, 2018.

 Reception

-The film holds a 66% approval rating on the review aggregator website Rotten Tomatoes based on 35 reviews and an average rating of 6.47/10.
-At Metacritic, which assigns and normalizes scores of critic reviews, it has a weighted average score of 68 out of 100 based on 5 reviews, indicating "generally favorable reviews."
+The film holds a 67% approval rating on the review aggregator website Rotten Tomatoes based on 36 reviews and an average rating of 6.47/10 and the consensus reads "Beware this waking nightmare: Before I Wake isn't always lucid enough to escape its wobbly story, but crafts a neat horror landscape of grief".
+At Metacritic, which assigns scores of critic reviews, it has a weighted average score of 68 out of 100 based on 5 reviews, indicating "generally favorable" reviews.

 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a B grade, writing: "Horror movies that exploit broad childhood phobias about bedtime lights-outs and basement chores are a dime a dozen, but it's really refreshing to find one made with a parent's curiosity and concern for a child's point of view."
 Brian Tallerico of RogerEbert.com gave the film 2.5/4 stars, deeming it "A flawed film, but there are elements that really work, especially the lead performance and some of Flanagan's gifts with composition."
-Reagan Gavin Rasquinha of The Times of India was more critical, giving it 2/5 stars and writing: "This is at best, cookie-cutter horror that joins the dots, fine, but it doesn’t dish out anything memorable."
+Reagan Gavin Rasquinha of The Times of India was more critical, giving it 2/5 stars and writing: "This is at best, cookie-cutter horror that joins the dots, fine, but it doesn't dish out anything memorable."

 Charles Bramesco of The Guardian ranked it 3rd in a list of the 10 scariest Netflix original films.